It's important for victims of crime to understand their rights and the supports that are in place to assist them in the aftermath.

 Victims of crime may be able to ask for financial compensation for some losses they have suffered as the result of a crime.

-This segment provides information about what you can expect when you decide to report a crime to the police.
+This sestion provides information about what you can expect when you decide to report a crime to the police.

-This segment includes information to help understand the charging process.
+This section includes information to help understand the charging process.

 A person charged with a crime may be released back into the community until their case is dealt with.
 The safety of victims and the public is one consideration.

-This segment discusses when criminal offences can be dealt with outside of court and a victim's role in the process.
+This section discusses when criminal offences can be dealt with outside of court and a victim's role in the process.